alvinkcs/agilent-remote-control/README.md

 <h3>py3 is used in this tutorial.
 But python might work as well.
-Replace py as python.</h3>
+Replace py as python if so.</h3>
+<a href='https://www.keysight.com/zz/en/lib/software-detail/computer-software/io-libraries-suite-downloads-2175637.html'>install agilent IO libraries suite and 82357 library suite</a>

 1. install python packages
 ```